Choosing a String class at City Lit

 Violin and Viola

-Violin and Viola 1A, 1B, 1C from complete beginners to simple scales and pieces, including basic music-reading
+Violin and Viola 1A from complete beginners to simple scales and pieces, including basic music-reading

-Violin and Viola advanced workshop is for those with a secure basic technique and who have good musicianship and independent learning skills, keen to work on repertoire
+Violin and Viola advanced: workshop is for those with a secure basic technique and who have good musicianship and independent learning skills, keen to work on repertoire.
+Students often continue in advanced workshop for several terms, to explore repertoire and consolidagte technique.

-Cello 1A, 1B, 1C from complete beginners to simple scales and pieces including reading the bass clef.
+Cello 1A from complete beginners to simple scales and pieces including reading the bass clef.

-Cello 2A, 2B, 2C from simple scales and pieces around grade 1 level to grade 2/3 repertoire
+Cello 2A from simple scales and pieces around grade 1 level to grade 2/3 repertoire

-Intermediate: Cello workshop is for student playing at Grade 3 standard.
+Intermediate: Cello workshop is for students playing at Grade 3 standard.
 Students typically spend two years in this level before progressing to advanced

-Classical Guitar 1A, 1B, 1C: from complete beginners to simple chords, scales and melodies
+Classical Guitar 1A: from complete beginners to simple chords, scales and melodies

-Classical Guitar 2A, 2B, 2C: from simple chords, scales and melodies to harmonic accompaniments and ensemble pieces
+Classical Guitar 2A [onlinee] from simple chords, scales and melodies to harmonic accompaniments and ensemble pieces

 Flamenco guitar: for classical guitarists to learn the specialist techniques required to play flamenco